OHSU-Proteomics/PRIDE_submission_tutorial/README.md

 ![Slide 25](images/Slide25.png)

 _Slide 25_<br />
 Enter the information for the PI here and click next.
 The PI or Lab Head will be included in the emails about the progress of the submission.
-You may want to alert them that there will be a couple of emails header their way.
-You get one confusing email after the data uploads successfully that basically just says the submission has be opened.
+You may want to alert them that there will be a couple of emails headed their way.
+You get one confusing email after the data uploads successfully that basically just says the submission has been opened.
 After the submission has been checked over, it is either accepted or rejected.
 If it is accepted (yeah!), an email with the PXD number and instruction on how to reference the submission in your manuscript are communicated to you and the Lab Head.

 ---